Altinn/altinn-studio-docs/content/technology/architecture/components/application/construction/altinn-platform/authorization/accessmanagment/_index.md

 ---
 title: Application construction components - Altinn Access Management
 linktitle: Access Management
-description: The Access Managment component in Altinn platform is constructed as an asp.net core 6 web API application with a REACT frontend deployed as a docker container to the Altinn Platform Kubernetes cluster.
+description: The Access Management component in the Altinn platform is an asp.net core 6 web API application with a REACT frontend deployed as a docker container to the Altinn Platform Kubernetes cluster.
 tags: [architecture, solution]
 toc: false
 ---

-See [solutions](/technology/solutions/altinn-platform/authorization/accessmanagement/) for details about functionality provided by this component.
+See [solutions](/technology/solutions/altinn-platform/authorization/accessmanagement/) for details about the functionality provided by this component.

 ![Access Management](accessmanagement.drawio.svg "Construction Components Altinn Resource Registry")